What is Bachata?

 Bachata music was born as a way for singers from the countryside in the Dominican Republic to “cry for their love misfortunes”.
 This is why Bachata was known as “La música del amargue”, bitter or sad music.
 These deep feelings would be played in 4/4 timing by a band formed of a main guitar or “requinto”, a rhythmic guitar, an electric bass guitar and for percussion, bongos and güira.
 These five instruments are the framework to play any Bachata song, from which other instruments can then be added.

-EXAMPLES OF BACHATA MUSIC EVOLUTION
+A BIT OF BACHATA MUSIC HISTORY

 Bachata music has evolved greatly since it’s beginnings.
 Bachata music firstly started out sounding akin to Bolero music.
-With it’s rhythm and beats it can be seen in songs such as “que será de mi” by Jose Manuel Calderón or “Pena” by Luis Segura.
+With it’s rhythm and beats it can be seen in songs such as “qué será de mi” by Jose Manuel Calderón or “Pena” by Luis Segura.
 After the genre was established, patterns can be seen again in many songs.
 Examples of these are “Con los crespos hechos” by Luis Vargas, “Me enamoré” by Anthony Santos or even great game changers like “Bachata Rosa” by Juan Luis Guerra.
 Mixed with Bolero, a complete new flow/ romantic Bachata was established.
 For instance, this can be seen in “A dónde va el amor” by the song writer and singer Daniel Santacruz.

 Nowadays we can find new sounds and rhythms and all kinds of different music influences in tunes from some of the great current idols of Bachata.
 Prince Royce featuring the Salsa King Marc Anthony‘s “Adicto”, “Propuesta Indecente” by the King of Bachata, Romeo Santos (and former leader of the band Aventura) and even “Quitémonos la ropa” by one of the latest promises of a new style of Bachata, “Bachata Pop”, Dani J from Seville, Andalusia, Spain.

-STYLES OF BACHATA DANCE
+DIFFERENT STYLES OF BACHATA DANCE

 The heart of Bachata music was developed solely by musicians who loved creating and playing their instruments but who had limited musical training.
 In this same way the Sensual Bachata, the Bachata dance style most commonly known around the world also came into being.
 It’s roots starting out in Andalusia.

 To explain this, we need to go further back in time.
-Around the beginning of the 2000s, Bachata music started to evolve into an electronic and modern era by the influence of groups like Aventura, Monchy y Alexandra, Toke d Keda, Toby Love, Domenic Marte and more.
+Around the beginning of the 2000s, Bachata music started to evolve into an electronic and modern era by the influence of groups like Aventura, Monchy y Alexandra, Toke d Keda, Toby Love, Ephrem J, Domenic Marte and more.
 These artists started to become known in a more international crowd from its Mother Island, the Dominican Republic and a different way of dancing Bachata was formed, “Bachata Moderna” (Modern Bachata).

 While Traditional and Dominican Bachata mostly followed a basic “box (or square)” movement with mainly footwork and turns on the spot for the lady, all of which were inherited from Bolero dance (with Troy and Jorget as the first International Dominican Style Bachata Instrurctors), Bachata Moderna involved more structure as a way for Latin Dance teachers to explain people how to dance.
 Bachata Moderna was different because it involved side basics, with side turns for the lady and the development of plenty of new footwork and specifically partnerwork (some of these patterns taken straight away from Salsa).